apache/shardingsphere/docs/blog/content/material/ElasticJob.en.md

  * Full-featured operation platform and management tools
  * Friendly with cloud-native

 ElasticJob can fully meet enterprise user's requirements on scheduling and processing ability for task management and batch jobs.

 ElasticJob began to open it's source code at end of 2014.
 Since richness functions, quite completed documents and easy to use, it earns a lot of loyal users and good word of mouth in the past five years.
 ElasticJob is one of the most popular distributed scheduling framwork and gains more than 5.8K star on github.

-In the last two years, the core developer spent much time to maintain and contribute to Apache ShardingSphere have caused ElasticJob development slowly.
+In the last two years, the core developer spent much time maintaining and contributing to Apache ShardingSphere caused ElasticJob development slowly.
 But with the developement of Apache ShardingSphere on distributed domain, we need a distributed scheduling component to support distributed management of multi cluster, data migration and scaling.
-So Apache ShardingSphere community have put up a proposal, make ElasticJob as a sub project, that makes sure ElasticJob could be  maintain and update continuously in the future.
+So Apache ShardingSphere community put forward a proposal to make ElasticJob as a subproject, that makes sure ElasticJob could be maintained and updated continuously in the future.

 We are pleased to announce the good news at the first time, and there would be more news about ElasticJob in the future.